The Best Ski Boots for Women Review

 Analysis and Test Results

-Ski boots are the most important piece of gear in your downhill ski set-up, and they require the most money, patience, and knowledge to select.
+Ski boots are the most important piece of gear in your downhill setup, and they require the most patience and knowledge to select.
 Selecting a pair that is right for you could mean a world of difference to your skiing.
-If you get a boot that doesn't fit properly or is too stiff, it could actually make you a worse skier.
-A boot that is too stiff can create fatigue and make you less confident and in control.
-But find one that fits like a glove and allows you to control your skis, and you will be amazed at how it improves your skiing.
-The right selection will come from considering a combination of factors, including your skiing ability, the terrain you like to ski, as well as your foot and calf shape.
+If you get a boot that doesn't fit properly or is too stiff, it could actually hurt your skiing.
+A boot that is too stiff can create fatigue, making you less confident and in control.
+Find one that fits like a glove, allowing you to control your skis, and you will be amazed at how it improves your skiing.
+The right selection comes from considering a combination of factors, including your skiing ability, the terrain you like to ski, and your foot and calf shape.

-Once you select your boots, be sure not to miss our review of Women's skis so you can choose the right pair to get you sliding on snow.
+Once you select your boots, be sure not to miss our Review of Women's skis so you can choose the right pair to get you ripping up the resort.

 Types of Downhill Boots

-The women's boots we tested all fall into the all-mountain category of ski boots.
+The women's boots we tested all fall into the all-mountain category.
 All-mountain downhill boots are the jack-of-all-trades models.
-They let you go anywhere and do anything at the resort, from skiing the corduroy groomers to big powder days and off-piste runs through your favorite stash.
-All-mountain boots are not going to be the best boot if you're looking to jib and jump in the park or whack gates in races all day.
+They let you go anywhere and do anything at the resort, from skiing corduroy groomers to big powder days and off-piste runs through your favorite stashes.
+All-mountain boots are not the best boot if you're looking to jib and jump in the park or whack gates all day.
 Race boots and freestyle boots are in a different category.

-The boots we tested have two predominant types of construction that are used in modern day ski boots, with each manufacturer creating variations on the two themes, adding features to enhance performance and fit.
+The boots we tested have two predominant constructions, with each manufacturer creating variations on the two themes, adding features to enhance performance and fit.
 The first is called overlap construction, consisting of two parts: a lower shell and an upper cuff.
-Boots with overlap construction are typically seen mostly at the ski resort.
+Boots with overlap construction are seen mostly at the ski resort.
 They make for a snug, stiff boot that can be difficult to get on and off.
 Most of the boots we tested are some type of overlap construction.
-Our favorite overlap boot was the Lange RX-110 Women's.
+Our favorite overlap boot was the Tecnica Mach 1 105.

 Dalbello Kyra 95 ID.
-The company Full Tilt exclusively makes 3-piece construction boots, and we tested their Soul Sister models.
+Full Tilt exclusively makes three-piece construction boots, but we did not test one of their models this year.

 Criteria For Evaluation